Code-Institute-Submissions/redesigned-octo-engine/README.md

   * Enter the postcode 'CM2 0DS' and the Cost displayed will be '10.520969073383625'
   * Follow the above step and then remove the last character, then the displayed cost will be 0
   * Enter the invalid postcode 'CM2 0D' and the Cost displayed will be '0'
+  * The 'Submit' button will only be active when a 'Name' of 3 characters and a 'Message' of 10 characters is entered

 ## Acceptance tests